 #10 Incomplete Penetration

 In welding, penetration is the distance from the upper surface of the base metal to the maximum weld extent.
-Incomplete penetration occurs when the metal groove is too narrow and is not completely filled.
+Incomplete penetration occurs when the metal groove is too narrow and is not filled.
 As a result, the weld metal does not entirely spread through or get to the bottom of the weld joint.
 This reduces the strength of the weld joint and causes weld failure.

 Causes of Incomplete Penetration

-- Improper joint alignment
+- Improper joint alignment.

-- Having too much space between the weld
+- Having too much space between the weld.

-- Moving the welding bead too fast, results in little disposition of metal
+- Moving the welding bead too fast, results in little disposition of metal.

-- Using too low amperage setting, preventing adequate melting of metal
+- Using too low amperage setting, preventing adequate melting of metal.

-- Incorrect positioning of the electrode
+- Incorrect positioning of the electrode.

 - Use the correct joint geometry and proper alignment.